GetSetAbhi/High-Level-System-Design/short_url/README.md

 There is a **.excalidraw** file which can be imported in [Excalidraw](https://excalidraw.com/) for additional customization to the design proposed.

+## Capacity estimation

+let us assume my url shortening service has a traffic of 10M users assume 1 user is shortening 10 URLs and only 20% of users are shortening URLS then 20M URLs are being shortened in a day which is 200 writes per second and 2000 writes per second as peakwith 10x load factor.
+Similarly with 80% users on read path and assuming 1 users is accesing 10 URLs per day then read traffic is 80M and 800 redirects/sec with 8K redirects per second as peak.
+If 1 urls has on an average 100 chars and 1char = 1B then database is growing at 2GB per day.

 ## Components

 There are 2 main components that i'll elaborate upon, rest of the things can be referred directly from the chapter in the book.